PascalUlor/mqtt-broker/README.md

 ```

 ## Implementation Approach
-The request and response data in memory in a mock database.
+The request and response data are stored in memory in a mock database.
+When a request is made the **publisher** publishes the request then the **subscriber**
+writes the request to a mock database.

 ## Technology Stack